1955 Labour Party leadership election: Campaign

 Morrison believed he would easily win against Gaitskell and Bevan on the basis of seniority, despite being warned he would actually be routed due to his old age and unpopularity in the party.
 Gaitskell initially endorsed Morrison but entered the race himself in order to prevent Bevan from winning.
 Bevan likewise continued his campaign despite being aware he could not win solely to deny Gaitskell the leadership, at one point proposing that they both stand down and allow Morrison to run unopposed.
 Gaitskell crucially won the endorsement of the "Big Three" trade unions who between them sponsored 40 percent of Labour MPs: the Transport and General Workers' Union under Arthur Deakin, the National Union of Mineworkers under Will Lawther, and the General and Municipal Workers Union under Tom Williamson.

 Ballot

 The result of the only ballot of Labour MPs on 14 December was as follows:

 Gaitskell won the largest victory of any Labour Party leadership election until Neil Kinnock in 1983.
-He also had the shortest span between his first election to Parliament and his election to leadership for any Party Leader in British history, assuming the Labour Party Leadership just 10 years after winning a seat in the 1945 general election.

-After the election, Morrison resigned as Deputy Leader of the Labour Party.
+Following the election, Morrison resigned as Deputy Leader of the Labour Party.
 Bevan also ran for the subsequent 1956 Labour Party deputy leadership election but narrowly lost to Jim Griffiths.
 However, he performed well enough in the election to be re-elected to Gaitskell's Shadow Cabinet, and the Gaitskellite and Bevanite factions of the party would increasingly reconcile after the Suez Crisis.
 Bevan finally became Deputy Leader after Griffiths' retirement in 1959 and held the office until his death a year later.